clitetailor/cursornext/docs/01-parsing-patterns.md

 // ...
 // ...

-// If the cursor does not sastify the given constrain,
+// If some constraint are not sastisfied, backtrack
-// backtrack to the marked position. if (!sastisfyConstrain(cursor)) {
+// the cursor to the marked position. if (!sastisfied) {
   cursor.moveTo(marker)
 }
 ```